cloudfoundry-community/stackdriver-tools/examples/cf-stackdriver-example/README.md

 # cf-stackdriver-example

-A CloudFoundry application written in Go that reports errors to [Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) and can be debugged with the [Stackdriver Debugger](https://cloud.google.com/debugger/).
+A Cloud Foundry application written in Go that reports errors to [Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) and can be debugged with the [Stackdriver Debugger](https://cloud.google.com/debugger/).

 Based on the [Kubernetes Guestbook App](https://github.com/kubernetes/kubernetes/tree/master/examples/guestbook-go).
 This is ***not*** an offical Google product.